Ascot Chase Preview, Tips, Runners & Trends

 Andy Powell

-Andy Powell Content Editor
+Andy Powell Expert Guide

 2026 Ascot Chase Preview

-This race was established in 1995 over two furlongs shorter, the trip was upped a furlong when the race was temporarily moved to Lingfield in 2005 & 2006.
+This race was established in 1995 over two furlongs shorter; the trip was upped a furlong when the race was temporarily moved to Lingfield in 2005 & 2006.
 When the race returned to Ascot in 2007, the trip was once again up, this time to the current distance.

 Ascot Chase Information:

-Our dedicated Ascot tips page will not only bring you predictions from the OLBG racing tipsters for the upcoming card that includes the Ascot Chase but will also have predictions for each meeting at Ascot throughout the season so be sure to head over there.
-You may also be interested in other preview blogs that we have packed full of information, head down to the Other Principal Races at Ascot Racecourse section for links to these.
+To see which runners the OLBG racing tipsters are tipping throughout the card that includes this race, head over to the Ascot tips on the day of the race.
+Do they agree with the runners on the trend shortlist, or are they predicting other runners?
+You may also be interested in other preview blogs that we have packed full of information.
+Head down to the Other Principal Races at Ascot Racecourse section for links to these.

-Best Horse Racing Betting Sites 2025
+Best Horse Racing Betting Sites 2026

 ALSO READ

-Best Horse Racing Betting Sites 2025
+Best Horse Racing Betting Sites 2026

 How competitive is the Ascot Chase market?
 When looking at the over-rounds for the last 20 renewals, the most competitive market was in 2024 when the race had an over-round of 108%.
-The race in 2008 was a race that was most in the bookie's favour with an over-round of 118%, whilst on average over the last 20 renewals of the Ascot Chase, the over-round has been 112%, which means the bookie expects to pay out £100 for every £112 which is bet.
+The race in 2008 was a race that was most in the bookie's favour with an over-round of 118%, whilst on average over the last 20 renewals of the Ascot Chase, the over-round has been 112%, which means the bookie expects to pay out ÂŁ100 for every ÂŁ112 which is bet.

-Below you will find the 2026 Ascot Chase Trends, see which patterns have occurred over the recent renewals that you may be able to use for the next renewal, we also have a section that looks at the Ascot Chase Trend Analysis.
+Below you will find the 2026 Ascot Chase Trends.
+See which patterns have occurred over the recent renewals that you may be able to use for the next renewal.
+We also have a section that looks at the Ascot Chase Trend Analysis.

 1. Monets Garden (4:50.40) in 2007